primer/css/.github/pull_request_template.md

----^ First, set the base branch to "dev".
+↖ First, change the base branch from "master" to "dev".

-^--- Next, briefly describe your proposal in the title.
+↑ Next, briefly describe your proposal in the title.

-Finally, tell us more about the change here.
+Finally, tell us more about the change here, in the description.

-:eyes: @primer/ds-core
+/cc @primer/ds-core